RichQ-hub/interex/README.md

 The script must contain at least 1 of the above options.
 ```

+> [!NOTE]
-> Note: If your terminal complains with the error `Error: cannot execute: required file not
+> If your terminal complains with the error `Error: cannot execute: required file not
 > found`, startup.sh could have CRLF line endings.
 To fix this, ensure LF line endings are
 > used instead.